What are some common types of scams?

 Debt settlement and debt relief scams

-Foreclosure relief scams
+Foreclosure relief or mortgage loan modification scams

 If you get a call from someone who sounds like a grandchild or relative asking you to wire or transfer money or send gift cards to help them out of trouble, it could be a scam.
-Read more about other ways to protect older adults from fraud and financial exploitation.

 What to do: Remember, caller ID can be faked.
 You can always call the organization or government agency and ask if the person works for them before giving any money.
 Read more about imposter scams.

 Mortgage closing scams

 Mortgage closing scams target homebuyers who are nearing the closing date on their mortgage loan.
 The scammer attempts to steal the homebuyer's closing funds—for example, their down payment and closing costs—by sending the homebuyer an email posing as the homebuyer's real estate agent or settlement agent (title company, escrow officer, or attorney).
-Read more.